apache/flink/docs/tutorials/streaming_analytics.md

 You can arrange for the events that would be dropped to be collected to an alternate output stream instead, using a mechanism called [Side Outputs]({{ site.baseurl }}{% link tutorials/event_driven.md
 %}#side-outputs).
-Here's an example of what that might look like:
+Here is an example of what that might look like:

 {% highlight java %}
 OutputTag<Event> lateTag = new OutputTag<Event>("late"){};